neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 # Filtering

+Filtering is done by selecting the filters available in the [terrain](terrain.md) and [temperature](temperature.md) tab.

+Once you have selected one or more filter, you can click the `Filter` button at the bottom of the main `PrepareLanding` window.
+The filtered tiles (according to the set of applied filters) are then highlighted on the world map.

-There are four types of filter in `PrepareLanding`:
+There are four categories of filters in `PrepareLanding`:

 - [Single choice](#single-choice) filters
 - [Three state](#three-states) filters